 Ready to register your domain name and set up blog hosting?

-I made this quick video tutorial to walk you step-by-step through the entire process in just a few minutes:
+I made this in-depth video tutorial to walk you step-by-step through the entire process:

 Disclosure: Please note that when you purchase hosting using my Bluehost affiliate link, they compensate me, which helps me make this ultimate guide to starting a blog free of charge to you.
 Know that I also use Bluehost hosting, and I would never recommend a product, tool or service I don’t personally use & advocate for 🙂

-I know first-hand that learning how to start a blog on WordPress can be a daunting process.
+I know first-hand that starting a blog on WordPress can be a daunting process.

 So, if you need a little more detailed guidance, I put together a free master course that spreads all of this work out into a series of action-packed lessons, and goes into even more granular detail than this tutorial.